EdwardTatel/DFA-Factory/README.md

 # DFA Factory
-Thisapplication is basically a game that emulates the construction of DFA transition state diagrams, as a pipe connecting puzzle game in a factory setting, where the user is tasked to make non-traditional DFAs, using the provided objects of states and transitions which resemble materials usually used in a pipe system.
+This application is basically a game that emulates the construction of DFA transition state diagrams, as a pipe connecting puzzle game in a factory setting, where the user is tasked to make non-traditional DFAs, using the provided objects of states and transitions which resemble materials usually used in a pipe system.